 The Lois Bronz Children's Center (LBCC) is committed to creating a safe and nurturing educational center in which families, teachers and staff are in partnership.
 We provide an environment that enables each child to grow physically, intellectually, emotionally, culturally and socially.
 We value each and every child and strive to ensure that they reach their maximum potential.

-It is my privilege to serve as Executive Director of the Lois Bronz Children's Center.
+It is my privilege to serve as Interim Chief Executive Officer/President.
 This organization has a rich history of serving the Westchester County community since 1966 .
-My career in Early Childhood education for over 25 years allow me the opportunity embrace the accomplishments and programs that has helped develop hundreds of children that this center has helped flourish in their education and beyond.
+The opportunity to provide service and leadership for this organization and to meet the needs of the community is of importance.
+I embrace the accomplishments and programs that has helped develop hundreds of children that this center has helped flourish in their education and beyond.
 My goal is to continue to carry out the mission of the center as outlined by the Board of Directors by working closely with the administration, teachers, parents while ensuring that the center is the place to bring your children for a safe, nurturing environment.

 At the Lois Bronz Children’s Center, we fulfill our mission of child care by incorporating methods through creative curriculum, social emotional and Brigance screenings.
 The focus of the center is to enrich the quality of programs and services that we offer.
 Our Education philosophy is based on the Genius Child Vision where we build self-esteem by recognizing and nurturing each child’s development.
 For Early Childhood, our focus is to ensure each child will demonstrate competency in reading, writing, science, technology and mathematics before they get to Kindergarten.
 We provide continuous learning and development for the Elementary students.
 We have diverse learning exposures for each child through the most comprehensive program available.